“Interior Design is the secret ingredient of feeling at home anywhere in the world” is something you hear me say a lot.

-Living in 7 countries and on 3 continents myself, this has been my personal experience.
-Now I use this experience to help my clients, who are mostly ex-pats living in Switzerland, create a home that reflects who they are and also reveals a bit of their story.
-So they can truly experience that ‘sense of home’ we all desire.
+Having lived in 7 countries and on 3 continents myself, this has been my personal experience.
+Now I use this experience to help my clients, who are mostly expats living in Switzerland, create a home that reflects who they are and also reveals a bit of their story.
+This will give them with a true ‘Sense of Home’.
+Your home can provide this sense of belonging, which is essentially something all humans crave one way or another.

 The modern building complex ‘Magnolienpark’ was still under construction when I first met with the client.
 The complex is located in the sought after neighbourhood of Gellert in Basel, Switzerland.